seleniumQuery/seleniumQuery/README.md

 ###Supported

+- [`.find()`](http://api.jquery.com/find/) - Get the descendants of each element in the current set of matched elements, filtered by a selector, jQuery object, or element.
 - [`.first()`](http://api.jquery.com/first/) - Reduce the set of matched elements to the first in the set.
 - [`.not()`](http://api.jquery.com/not/) - Remove elements from the set of matched elements.
 - [`.parent()`](http://api.jquery.com/parent/) - Get the parent of each element in the current set of matched elements, optionally filtered by a selector.